InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models

-We collaborated with 5 clinical psychiatrists, inviting them to evaluate the reports generated from our test data.
+\textbf{Clinical Psychiatrist Evaluation} We collaborated with 5 clinical psychiatrists, inviting them to evaluate the generated reports.
 The evaluation rule is described in the following.
-For each subject, GPT-4 and our method generate an assistive diagnostic report respectively.
-The generated reports are provided to psychiatrists who independently scored each item in the reports from GPT-4 and our method.
+For each subject, GPT-4 and our method generate a report respectively.
+The generated reports are provided to psychiatrists who independently scored each item in the reports.
 Scored items include binary depression classification, severity degree, each symptom-standard agreement, and subtype category.
 Psychiatrists score 1 point for each item that they consider as correct and 0 point when they consider it as incorrect.
 It is important to note that the psychiatrists are not provided with the dataset's ground truth.
-They score the items in the report depending on their knowledge and experience.
+They score the items depending on their knowledge and experience.
 In addition, the psychiatrists are unaware of the model's name when they are scoring.
-The scores are summed and then divided by the number of subjects to obtain the average score.
-Subsequently, the average scores for different sections are also calculated.
+The scores are normalized based on the number of ratings for each item.
 The above scores represent psychiatrists' agreement on the contents of generated reports.